verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 ### Clone Utility Troubleshooting

-Enter a name for the VM (the name given to the VM created on the VergeIO system).
+Enter a name for the VM (the name given to the VM created on the VeregOS system).

    ![enablecloneiso14.png](/public/enablecloneiso14.png)